SuperOfficeDocs/superoffice-docs/docs/database/tables/paymenttype.md

 ---
-uid: table-paymenttype
+uid: table-PaymentType
-title: paymenttype table
+title: PaymentType table
 description: The list of payment types, in the internal product register so.generated: true
 keywords:
   - "database"
   - "PaymentType"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# paymenttype Table (430)
+# PaymentType Table (430)

-paymenttype MDO list item table.
+PaymentType MDO list item table.
 The list of payment types, in the internal product register

 ## Fields